schoederlab/vaxpipe/README.md

 #### Essential Commands:

-1.  **Dry Run**: Always start with a dry run to see what Snakemake plans to do without actually executing any commands:
+1.  **Dry Run**: Always start with a dry run to see what Snakemake plans to do without actually executing any commands (locally):
     ```bash
     snakemake --dry-run
     # or a shorter version
     snakemake -n
     ```